baloise/resteasy-test/README.md

     <scope>test</scope>
 </dependency>
 ```
-If your Jackson version is above 2.8.5 (like in JBoss EAP 7.1+), you need to use the [jackson-modules-java8](https://github.com/FasterXML/jackson-modules-java8), but these aren't tested yet in this setup.
+If your Jackson version is above 2.8.5 (like in JBoss EAP 7.1+), you need to use the [jackson-modules-java8](https://github.com/FasterXML/jackson-modules-java8).
+This isn't tested yet.

 ### JBossEAP 7.0 / WildFly 10 dependency versions
-For JBoss EAP 7.0 and WildFly 10 (upstream project), you need the following dependency versions:
+For JBoss EAP 7.0 and WildFly 10 (upstream project) use the following dependency versions:
 ```
 <properties>
     <resteasy.version>3.0.16.Final</resteasy.version>